2. Development and Review

 1. Section 2 of the Handbook describes the University’s processes for the design, development and approval of new programmes of study, and its annual and periodic exercises to monitor and review existing provision at scheme and subject level.

-3. In designing a new study scheme or module, Institutes will need to take account of the criteria as detailed in the Schemapp1 and Module Approval Forms.
+3. In designing a new study scheme or module, departments will need to take account of the criteria as detailed in the Schemapp1 and Module Approval Forms.
 These will be scrutinised as part of the approval processes which are outlined within Section 2 of the AQH.

 Consumer Law and changes to existing provision

 4. In March 2015, the Competition and Markets Authority (CMA) published advice for higher education providers to help them comply with their consumer law obligations.
 This advice sets out the CMA’s views on compliance in a number of areas, including the provision of information for undergraduate students.
 QAA have prepared a practical guide that aims to help providers present good quality information to prospective students, including entry requirements, course structure and delivery, module information, assessment and feedback, and course costs.
-This is available here.
+This is available at:

 (i) Consultation through the Staff-Student Consultative Committee;